mmistakes/minimal-mistakes/_pages/about.md

 over nineteen years of Lean and Agile coaching experience.

-We work across a number of industries, with the particular aim of supplying systems which apply ‘big data’ tools and techniques to solve critical business problems.
+We work across a number of industries, with the particular aim of supplying systems which apply development tools and techniques to solve critical business problems.

 We couple this hands-on analytical and technology work with